GED Test Information

 GED Test Continued....

-You cannot expect to do well in GED without adequate GED test information.
-You will find various sources of GED test information like GED study guides, student councilors at high schools, adult education centers, Internet etc. Make sure that you make the best possible use of all resources and gather as much GED test information as you can.
-The more GED test information you have, the better prepared you will be to take the GED tests.
-Here is some very useful GED test information that will help you to plan your GED prep.
+You cannot expect to do well in the test without adequate information about the test.
+You will find various sources like study guides, student councilors at high schools, adult education centers, internet etc. Make sure that you make the best possible use of all resources and gather as much information as you can.
+The more information you have, the better prepared you will be to take the test.
+Here is some very useful information that will help you to plan your preparation.

 GED Social Science Test

-The GED Social Science test has a total of 50 multiple-choice questions.
+This test has a total of 50 multiple-choice questions.
 The time allotted to complete the test is 80 minutes.
-25% of the multiple choice questions are related to United States or Canada’s history.15% of the questions are related to world history.
+25% of the multiple choice questions are related to United States or Canada’s history.
+15% of the questions are related to world history.
 Questions related to resources, war, religion and politics can be asked here.
 15% of the multiple-choice questions are regarding geography.
 It includes the questions related to the division of continents, surface of the earth, countries, climate, plants, animals, inhabitants, natural resources and industries of various divisions.

-Questions related to Civics and Government cover 25% of the total questions of the Social Science section of the GED Test.
+Questions related to Civics and Government cover 25% of the total questions of the social science section.
 Generally the questions regarding the civil affairs and the rights and duties of the citizenship are asked.
-20 % of the Social Science section of the GED Test questions are concerned with Economics.
+20 % of this section are concerned with Economics.
 Questions asked are related to production, distribution and consumption of wealth along with problems of finance, taxation etc.

-The questions in Social Studies may be asked in the form of paragraphs, tables, maps, graphs, figures, photographic representation or cartoon.
+The questions may be asked in the form of paragraphs, tables, maps, graphs, figures, photographic representation or cartoon.
 In order to answer the questions you must grasp, concentrate, analyze and determine the information that has been given.

 GED Language Arts, Reading Test-:

-The Literary Text constitutes 75 % of the test.
+The Literary Text constitutes 75 %.
 It includes at least one part each from each of the following areas: Poetry, Drama, Prose Fiction.

-The Non Fiction text constitutes 25 % of the test and has questions related to non-fiction prose.
-These reading varieties in the Language Arts, Reading Test can vary from 200 to 400 words.
+The Non Fiction text constitutes 25 % and has questions related to non-fiction prose.
+These reading varieties can vary from 200 to 400 words.
 Each section is thus followed by four to eight questions.

 GED Science Test

-GED Science test consists of 50 multiple-choice questions, to be completed in 80 minutes.
+It consists of 50 multiple-choice questions, to be completed in 80 minutes.
 The questions are based on physical science, life science and Earth and Space science.
-The Physical science questions make up 20%, Life science questions make up 45% and the Earth and Space science questions make up 20% of this GED Test.
+The Physical science questions make up 20%, Life science questions make up 45% and the Earth and Space science questions make up 20%.
 The Physical Science contains questions relating to Physics and Chemistry.

-In the GED Science test the information may be provided in the form of a paragraph, chart, table, graph, map or figure.
+In this test, the information may be provided in the form of a paragraph, chart, table, graph, map or figure.

 GED Mathematics Test

-The GED Mathematics Test consists of 50 questions.
-The time allotted for this GED Test is 90 minutes.
-The Mathematics Test of GED Test determines the examinee?s understanding of mathematical concepts and the act of applying these concepts to various circumstances.
+This test consists of 50 questions.
+The time allotted for this is 90 minutes.
+It determines the test-taker's understanding of mathematical concepts and the act of applying these concepts to various circumstances.

-The GED Mathematical Test is separated into two parts carrying equal weight age.
-For the first part, the candidate can use the calculator to calculate the answers whereas in part 2 the examinee will not be allowed to use the calculator.
-The GED Mathematics Tests questions are related with evaluate the number operations and number sense; measurement and geometry, data analysis, statistics, and probability; algebra, functions, and patterns.
+The mathematical section is separated into two parts carrying equal weight age.
+For the first part, the candidate can use the calculator to calculate the answers whereas in part 2 the examinees will not be allowed to use the calculator.
+The questions are related with evaluation of the number operations and number sense; measurement and geometry, data analysis, statistics, and probability; algebra, functions, and patterns.